28 Nov 2024 / in UK Blog / by Simon Reynolds

 • Chatbot: A computer program designed to simulate conversation with human users, especially over the internet.

-• Deepfake: AI-synthesized media that is false, such as doctored videos where one person’s head has been placed on another person’s body, or surprisingly realistic “photographs” of people who don’t exist.
+• Deepfake: AI-synthesized media that is false, such as doctored videos where one person’s head has been placed on another person’s body, or realistic “photographs” of people who don’t exist.

-• Predictive Analytics: the use of data, statistical algorithms and machine learning techniques to identify the likelihood of future outcomes based on historical data
+• Predictive Analytics: The use of data, statistical algorithms, and machine learning techniques to identify the likelihood of future outcomes based on historical data.

-• Sentiment Analysis: the use of natural language processing, text analysis, and computational linguistics to systematically identify and quantify subjective information such as positivity or negativity
+• Sentiment Analysis: The use of natural language processing, text analysis, and computational linguistics to systematically identify and quantify subjective information such as positivity or negativity.

 Most Recent Posts